uber/kraken/README.md

 - Agent
   - Deployed on every host
-  - Implements docker registry interface
+  - Implements Docker registry interface
   - Announces available content to tracker
   - Connects to peers returned by tracker to download content
 - Origin